hashicorp/tfc-workflows-tooling/docs/ADOPTION.md

 # Adopting TFCI

-If you have any questions feel free to open an [issue](https://github.com/hashicorp/tfc-workflows-tooling/issues).
+If you have any questions or need clarification feel free to open an [issue](https://github.com/hashicorp/tfc-workflows-tooling/issues).

 ## Setup